JosephMawer/TraderVI/README.md

 # TraderVI

-This project started when I found out that wealthsimple is offering no commission stock trading. https://www.wealthsimple.com/en-ca/product/trade/
+This project started when I found out that wealthsimple is offering zero commission stock trading. https://www.wealthsimple.com/en-ca/product/trade/
+* note that I typically only use the android app and have not checked out if this works on laptop as well.

-I leveraged alpha vantage's free stock market API's and built on top of that. https://www.alphavantage.co/
+I leveraged alpha vantage's free stock market API's and built on top of that.[EOF] https://www.alphavantage.co/

 As a bonus point, wealthsimple is now offering commission free bit coin trading, and alpha vantage has